deeebeee3/ticketingfull/README.md

 ---

-in terminal window where listen or publish scriptst running - can type rs to restart program...
+in terminal window where listen or publish scripts running - can type rs to restart program...

+---

+If in future we a service is geeting alot of traffic we can do either:

+vertical scaling - more CPU, RAM to the service horizontal scaling - created a second instance of a service

+---